fetchai/docs-archived/docs/ledger_v2/cli-introduction.md

 # CLI - Introduction

 The command line client provides all of the capabilities for interacting with the fetch ledger such as creating addresses, sending transactions and the governance capabilities.
+Before starting with the command line client you need to follow the installation instructions [here](building.md)

 ## Connecting to a network